 “Support individuals in the arts—artists, culture bearers, and creative entrepreneurs—to realize greater self-determination so as to unfetter their productivity, free expression, and social impact, which contributes to shaping our collective national identity in ways that reflect the diversity of society.”

 Cinereach supports feature-length nonfiction and fiction films positioned at the intersection of engaging storytelling, visual artistry, and vital subject matter.
-They are dedicated to the creation of engaging entertainment projects and new methods of content development.
+It is dedicated to the creation of engaging entertainment projects and new methods of content development.
 Specifically, they seek to advance the values of pluralism, sustainability, and justice in popular media.

-This has proven to be a winning combination that has resulted in over 200 films funded, seven Academy Award nominations, and more than 25 Independent Spirit Award nominations.
+This winning combination has resulted in over 200 films funded, seven Academy Award nominations, and more than 25 Independent Spirit Award nominations.

 Creative Work Fund projects feature one or more artists collaborating with 501(c)(3) nonprofit organizations.
 They exist to celebrate the role of artists as problem solvers and the making of art as a profound contribution to intellectual inquiry.